 Homelessness Investment Policy: The Path Forward for the City of Seattle (Poppe Report)

 Understanding Homelessness by Sasaki

-For additional information on AIA Seattle public policy priorities and activities, or to share your views as an AIA Seattle member, contact Manager of Policy & Advocacy Kirsten Smith.
+For additional information on AIA Seattle public policy priorities and activities, or to share your views as an AIA Seattle member, contact Senior Manager of Policy & Advocacy Samantha Morrow.